Aircraft Carrier Tactics of World War II

 Aircraft carriers were first developed in the 1920s, and although early air power partisans made extravagent claims, the threat to battleships was vastly over-stated.
-The bombing and sinking of the battleship Ostfriesland took two days despite its beingstationary and having damaged bulkheads - further testing was required.
+The bombing and sinking of the battleship Ostfriesland took two days despite its being stationary and having damaged bulkheads - further testing was required.
 The battleship Iowa was fitted with radio control to allow for evasive maneuvering - only two of eight bombs dropped from 4,000 feet hit the ship.
 The British also experimented with bombing a radio controlled battleship - there were no hits out of 114 bombs dropped while tests of anti-aircraft guns resulted in 75% hits on targets at an altitude of 4,000 feet.
-Armor against air attack was also added to battleships, an in a 1924 test, a 1,440 pound shell dropped from 4,000 feet was unable to pentrate the deck armor.
-(McBride 145-7) As a result of studied like these, the early mission for carrier aircraft was primarily spotting for the big guns of the battleships.
+Armor against air attack was also added to battleships, and in a 1924 test, a 1,440 pound shell dropped from 4,000 feet was unable to pentrate the deck armor.
+(McBride 145-7) As a result of studies like these, the early mission for carrier aircraft was primarily spotting for the big guns of the battleships.
 In the interwar era, the US Navy concluded that aerial spotting improved gun accuracy by two to six times.
 (Hone 81) With such a great advantage, spotters became targets themselves requiring fighter protection.
 In the 1920s and 30s, detection of enemy planes was limited to visual detection by defending aircraft - a difficult proposition.
 Radios did not yet exist in aircraft, further complicating the situation.
 (Wildenberg 86) Strikes from aircraft on ships were possible, but as late as 1931 airstrikes from carriers were still cumbersome.
 Fleet Problem XII included airstrikes from Lexington and Saratoga on "enemy" ships, but the carriers had to close to 40 to 75 miles to launch an attack, a tricky proposition considering the speed of enemy ships and the need to turn into the wind to launch a strike.
 The Navy concluded that carriers had to operate under the protection of battleships.
 An exercise later in the year showed the difficulty of dive bombing a target moving evasively.
 (Wildenberg 92, 94) Exercises in 1933 raised doubt of the usefulness of torpedo bombers, and exercises the next year suggested that torpedo bomber attacks were destined to fail because of anti-aircraft fire.
 (Wildenberg 101, 107) Naval aviation spurred considerable study in Japan also - but there were few clear answers.
 During exercises in 1939 and 1941, Japanese dive bombers scored hits 53-55% of the time, but many in the Japanese Navy believed that anti-aircraft fire would lower wartime figures to just 1/3 that figure.
 (Peattie 141-3) In light of these unanswered questions, it was unwise for a navy to tie its future solely to either carriers or the traditional battle line.
 (Hone 178) Despite the murky situation, more carriers were built by both sides, and airplane development continued.
 By the beginning of the Second World War, there were two main schools of thought about naval aviation.
 The first was that carrier based planes would scout for the main battleship fleet, soften up the enemy fleet, and spot for the big guns of the battleships.
 With 20-20 hindsight it is easy to see the flaws in this theory, but at the time the vast majority of the navy's firepower came from its guns, with long range aviation ordnance accounting for only a small fraction of the total.
 The second theory, a radical one, was that carrier aircraft would destroy everything afloat.
 (Hughes 88) Combat experience would show that both of these theories were extreme.

 Aviation technology was improving dramatically in the interwar era.
 The Curtiss F8-C4 of 1929 was powered by a 450hp engine and could carry 200 pounds of bombs less than 400 miles.
 In contrast the SBD-2 of 1941 was powered by a 1,000hp engine and could carry 1,000 pounds of bombs nearly 1,000 miles - a dramatic improvement.
 By the late 1930s, navies understood that the first target of carrier planes should be enemy carriers.
 When World War II broke out in 1939, little was learned about carrier tactics because Germany and Italy had no carriers.
 Although a lucky hit by an air launched torpedo had damage the Bismarck's rudder, dooming her, and three Italian battleship had been sunk by air attack at Taranto, other events gave contrary indications.
 (McBride 201) In the 1940 Norway campaign, German bombers scored less than 1% hits against British ships, and a short time later two German battleships sank a British carrier, HMS Glorious, in a surface engagement.
 When the Pacific War started in December 1941, both Japan and the United States had little idea how the war would be fought, but they still had to formulate doctrine - a doctrine predicated on assumptions about airstrikes.
 Could an airstrike from one carrier sink several enemy carriers or less than one?
 The answer affected how carrier forces were organized and used.
 If we assume that a strike from one carrier could sink one enemy carrier - an assumption vindicated by Coral Sea and Midway - we can model the results of battle.
 In "Fleet Tactics", Wayne Hughes shows us on pages 94-95 the likely results of such battles - depending on who strikes first.
 In the table below, the top row is the number of carriers on each side at the start of the battle, so 2/2 means that Japan and the US both have 2 carriers.
 If Japan strikes first, they sink both American carriers - so 2/0 is the result.
 If the US strikes first, 0/2 is the result.
-Clearly, striking effectively first is key to victory and the theme of Hughes' book.
+Clearly, striking effectively first is key to victory.

 Initial Number of Carriers (Japan/US)